danieljwait/e2ee-messenger/Writeup/README.md

 **Line 18** – To allow users to amend their credentials if they are not accepted, a “repeat…until” (or “do…while”) loop is used to continue requesting usernames and passwords until a valid pair is supplied.
 This will appear in the UI in the form of the invalid text box(es) being highlighted.

-**Line 26** – As addressed in 2.1 System decomposition, a key derivation function will be required to generate a symmetric key for AES to decrypt and encrypt the user’s private key that will be stored on the server.
+**Line 26** – As addressed in 2.1 System DecompositionSystem Decomposition, a key derivation function will be required to generate a symmetric key for AES to decrypt and encrypt the user’s private key that will be stored on the server.
 There are a few possible functions that the KDF in the pseudocode can be: KDF1, PBKDF2 or KBKDFVS.
 The final implementation will be chosen based on .NET implementation, security, and computation time.

 **Line 28** – Since all passwords need to be store securely, the password must be hashed first.
 This will be done via MD5 with the possibility of an added salt.
 The salt will be different for each user and will mean that even if two users have the same password, their password hashes will not be the same.
 This also has the benefit of helping to reduce the effectiveness of hash table attacks.